JIGEESHA-ANAGANI/spotify_data_analysis/README.md

     Regression Analysis:
         Regression modeling to explore relationships between song attributes (e.g., energy, danceability, acousticness) and popularity.
         Visualization of these relationships using scatter plots with fitted regression lines.
+Files:

+    spotify_top_music.csv: Dataset used for analysis.
+    spotify_analysis.R: R script containing the analysis and modeling code.

+How to Use:

+    Clone the repository to your local machine.
+    Install required R packages (tidyverse, caret).
+    Run spotify_analysis.R to reproduce the analysis and modeling steps.
+    View results in the generated plots and review model performance metrics.

+Requirements:

+    R (version 3.5 or higher)
+    R packages: tidyverse, caret

+Note:

+    Adjust file paths as needed if the dataset (spotify_top_music.csv) is located in a different directory.